brunorijsman/dske-python/docs/protocol-guide.md

    Composable Security of Distributed Symmetric Key Establishment Protocol.<br>
    [https://arxiv.org/abs/2304.13789](https://arxiv.org/abs/2304.13789)

-I say "inspired by" because:
+We say "inspired by" because:

  * The draft and the paper only describe the general approach.
    They do not describe the protocol in sufficient detail for an unambiguous interoperable implementation.
    For example, the draft and the paper do not specify message formats or finite state machines.

- * My implementation deviates from the draft and the paper in some aspects.
+ * Our implementation deviates from the draft and the paper in some aspects.
-   Sometimes, I found it difficult to follow the details in the description.
+   Sometimes, we found it difficult to follow the details in the description.
-   Other times, the description was clear enough, but I made a conscious decision to deviate.
+   Other times, the description was clear enough, but we made a conscious decision to deviate.
-   A list of differences between the IETF draft and this implementation is given [below](#differences-between-the-ietf-draft-and-this-implementation).
+   A list of differences between the draft/paper and this implementation is given [below](#differences-between-the-ietf-draft-and-this-implementation).

 ## Network topology